projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   exactly match the module tag in the GRUB multiboot cmdline.

 ``ramdisk_mod`` (a child node of ``os_config``):
-  The tag for the ramdisk image which acts as a multiboot module; it must exactly match the module tag in the GRUB multiboot cmdline.
+  The tag for the ramdisk image, which acts as a multiboot module; it must exactly match the module tag in the GRUB multiboot cmdline.

 ``bootargs`` (a child node of ``os_config``):